-- Roadway Connections Connect E Pintail Drive to N Old Squaw Loop.
+- 5. Roadway Connections Connect E Pintail Drive to N Old Squaw Loop.
 Proposed alignment will be determined during the environmental and design phase of the project. - 6.
 Realign Intersection.
 To improve intersection spacing, it is recommended to realign N Snow Goose drive.
-Alternative alignments to be considered include: - Preferred Alignment reroute N Snow Goose Drive to align with N Hematite Drive.
-This will require grading to reduce the hill to provide adequate intersection sight distance on E Seldon Road. - Alternative Option Close N Snow Goose Drive and reroute existing driveways along N Snow Goose Drive onto E Seldon Road via a new roadway connection between N Hawk Owl Circle and Grey Owl Circle to line up opposite Holly Way.
+Alternative alignments to be considered include: - Preferred Alignment Realign N Snow Goose Drive to align with N Hematite Drive.
+This will require grading to reduce the hill to provide adequate intersection sight distance on E Seldon Road.
+This will impact four parcels in the northwest quadrant of N Snow Goose Drive. - Alternative Option Realign N Hematite Drive to align with the existing N Snow Goose Drive intersection.
+This will impact two parcels in the southeast quadrant of N Hematite Drive. - Alternative Option Close N Snow Goose Drive and reroute existing driveways along N Snow Goose Drive onto E Seldon Road via a new roadway connection between N Hawk Owl Circle and Grey Owl Circle to line up opposite Holly Way.